 “When Frankie was hired here, we instantly became friends, and I found out she was an amazing singer,” says Graham.
 “We had the chance to work on a theme song for TJ Maxx and that didn’t go through… that was the first time we worked together, and it was a great experience that we wanted to take a step further.”
 And take it further they did.

-With carefree, fun lyrics like, “Say what you want, like it or not, Imma keep on dancing,” delivered by Frankie’s soaring vocals, the track channels the vibes of summer pop-anthems like “California Girls” and “Call Me Maybe,” acting as a departure from Graham’s everyday compositions.
+With carefree, fun lyrics like, “Say what you want, like it or not, Imma keep on dancing,” delivered by Frankie’s soaring vocals, “Living It up in the Summer” channels the vibes of summer pop-anthems like “California Girls” and “Call Me Maybe,” acting as a departure from Graham’s everyday compositions.
 “Basically, I needed an outlet for pop music,” Graham continues.
 “I’ve been working on a lot of different projects that call for organic, indie, or even hip-hop and metal, and I found a lot of projects didn’t really call for full-blown pop.
 There’s a lot of inspiration out there as far as pop goes -- a lot of mine just came from listening to what’s hot.”
 The result of Graham’s inspiration: an energetic ode to making the most of summer, with an infectious energy that could make even a Swiss Guard dance.

 Ranging from art installations and dance performances to high-profile fashion shows, the chance to pair music with live art appears vast and waiting to be uncovered.
 As Graham and Frankie suggest, performance art seems to be an alternative avenue for indie artists to get their music heard.